 Proskauer's cross-disciplinary, cross-jurisdictional Coronavirus Response Team is focused on supporting and addressing client concerns.
 We will continue to evaluate the CARES Act, related rules and regulations and any subsequent legislation to provide our clients guidance in real time.
-Please visit our Coronavirus Resource Center at https://coronavirus.proskauer.com/ for guidance on risk management measures, practical steps businesses can take and resources to help manage ongoing operations.
+Please visit our Coronavirus Resource Center for guidance on risk management measures, practical steps businesses can take and resources to help manage ongoing operations.